 1In 1544, a Portuguese merchant chip spotted the eastern cape of the island and it was given the name "Cabo des Flores".
 Since that time the island has its european name, although on Flores Island, there don't grow more flowers than on the other parts of Indonesia.
 Nevertheless, Flores Island is a very green island and so it differs in a positive way from the other islands of East Nusa Tenggara.
 The turbulent geologic history is reflected in the strongly ragged mountainous region with several over 2000 meters high volcanos, that stretch out over the full length of the island.
 The most famous one is the volcano Kelimutu with three crater lakes of varying colors, that glow green, turquiose and black red.
 The volcano Kelimutu can be visited on a day trip.

 Already in the 16th century, the conversion to Catholicism began by the Portuguese.
 Later on, the Dutch continued the missions and nowadays, more than three-fourths of the one million inhabitants confess to the Roman Catholic Church.
 The rest of the population, especially in the west of the island and in the seaports, is Islamic.
 But for all that, the old religious beliefs could not be displaced.
 Still to this day, mainly in the upcountry villages, there still exist megalithic culture and animist rituals.

-You can get more information about Flores Island on the webpage of the Sea World Club Resorts :
+You can get more information about Flores Island on the webpage :